thomasroessl/FlowTutor/README.md

 This sets up a certificate in the System Keychain and trusts the certificate for code signing.

 ### 2. Sign and entitle the gdb binary
-Execute the following command with `gdb-entitlement.xml` from the `gdb-codesign` folder.
+Execute the following command with `gdb-entitlement.xml` from the `gdb-codesign` folder:
 ```sh
 codesign --entitlements gdb-entitlement.xml -fs gdb-cert $(which gdb)
 ```